arbazattar11/rna_seq/README.md

 ## Features

 - **Data Preprocessing**: Normalize and log-transform the expression data to prepare it for analysis.
-- **Principal Component Analysis (PCA)**: Reduce the dimensionality of the data and visualize sample relationships.
 - **Customizable**: Easily modify the script to incorporate additional analysis steps or adapt it to different experimental designs.
-- **Visualization**: Generate plots to visualize the results of PCA and explore the underlying structure of the data.
+- **Visualization**: Generate plots to visualize the results and explore the underlying structure of the data.

 ## Usage